tavallaie/pg_vectorize/README.md

 ## Contributing

 We welcome contributions from the community!
 If you're interested in contributing to `pg_vectorize`, please check out our [Contributing Guide](CONTRIBUTING.md).
-Your contributions help make this project better for everyone.

-## Community Support

-If you encounter any issues or have any questions, feel free to join our [Tembo Community Slack](https://join.slack.com/t/tembocommunity/shared_invite/zt-2u3ctm86u-XzcyL76T7o~7Mpnt6KUx1g).
-We're here to help!
+You can also open an issue.